KaustubhPatange/XClipper/XClipper.Web/wiki/manual-license.md

 > This method can be used in case if your transaction is completed but the license is not activated.

 > If you want to know why can't you activate XClipper from the mobile application.
-Read this [FAQ]().
+Read this [FAQ](https://github.com/KaustubhPatange/XClipper/wiki/FAQs#q-why-pc-application-is-a-single-source-of-truth).

-// TODO: create an FAQ to say why PC application is important for licensing.

 ## Steps